cryostatio/cryostatio.github.io/_posts/2025-03-19-cryostat-400-release.md

 or via a
 [Helm Chart](https://github.com/cryostatio/cryostat-helm)
 .
 As always, you can also run Cryostat in other environments with a little more manual setup.

+**Note**: the Helm Chart 4.0.0 release will be a bit delayed this time around.
+Please watch the GitHub repository for updates if you require the Helm Chart.

 If this is your first time installing Cryostat on Kubernetes, you can [Get Started](/get-started) right here on this website.